 The promise of NVMe/TCP is clear, but making it work in reality for end users requires a good deal of polish.
 It is data, after all, and nobody likes to misplace it!

 That’s why in addition to innovating on the core NVMe/TCP protocol, Lightbits also offers an “easy button” called LightOS.
 This software-defined storage solution works on standard servers and SSDs, and provides rich services like data reduction, thin provisioning, and Erasure Coding protection.

 For instance, if you are a fast-growing SaaS company, you might work with Packet to configure servers with only minimal local SSD capacity, and instead access an expandable pool of NVMe drives using Lightbits for more efficient use and easier management —all without any loss in performance (compared to a traditional DAS setup).

-For use cases with even greater performance needs, Lightbits has another hyperscale trick up their sleeves: the LightField™ hardware accelerator, an FPGA that improves network processing, IOPs, and reduces latency.
+For use cases with even greater performance needs, Lightbits has another hyperscale trick up their sleeves: the LightField™ hardware accelerator, an FGPA that improves network processing, IOPs, and reduces latency.
 Fancy!

 The Results: PB&J

 It’s easy to promise “hyperscale” benefits, and yet quite another to deliver.
 But when the right technologies (and partners) come together, it’s magical.